introduction to

-1. People fail to remember that the events and words spoken in the Gospels occurred under the Law.
-Our Bibles tell us that Christ Jesus came into our world made under the law and was sent by his Father to the Jewish people who were under the law.
-As you have it in Galatians 4:4-5:
+1. First, people fail to recognize that the events and words of the Gospels (Matthew, Mark, Luke and John), occurred almost exclusively under the Old Testament Law.
+The Bible clearly tell us that Christ Jesus came into our world made under the law ... and was sent by his Father to God's covenant Jewish people, who were under the law.
+As we have it in Galatians 4:4-5,

 But when the fulness of the time was come, God sent forth his Son, made of a woman, made under the law, To redeem them that were under the law, that we might receive the adoption of sons.